In Concepts, we walked through workflows, actions and hops. Let’s remember:

 A workflow is by default a sequential process that has a starting point and one or more endpoints.

-An action is a step that executes pipelines already implemented or any other element that allows orchestrating the execution of the data integration processes.
+An action is an item of workflow functionality that executes pipelines already implemented or any other element that allows orchestrating the execution of the data integration processes.

 A hop in a workflow can conditionally connect actions and determine which action the workflow needs to execute next.